-- a) avoid any coercion of or undue influence of subjects to participate, - b) not waive or appear to waive subject's legal rights, - c) use language that is non-technical and understandable to the subject or his/her legal representative, - d) provide ample time for the subject to consider participation, - e) include dated signatures of the subject or the subject's legal representative and of the clinical investigator, - f) show how informed consent will be obtained and recorded in circumstances in which the subject is unable to give it, g) be documented in the clinical investigation plan.
+- a) avoid any coercion of or undue influence of subjects to participate, - b) not waive or appear to waive subject's legal rights, - c) use language that is non-technical and understandable to the subject or his/her legal representative, - d) provide ample time for the subject to consider participation, - e) include dated signatures of the subject or the subject's legal representative and of the clinical investigator, show how informed consent will be obtained and recorded in circumstances in which the subject is unable to give it, g) be documented in the clinical investigation plan.

-NOTE-A subject intended for the participation in a clinical investigation may be unable to make the necessary decisions (fetus, infant, child, and juvenile; the seriously ill or unconscious; mentally ill; mentally handicapped).
-In such circumstances, informed consent can be given only by the legal guardian or representative.
+NOTE A subject intended for the participation in a clinical investigation may be unable to make the necessary decisions (foetus, infant, child and juvenile, the seriously ill or unconscious, mentally ill, mentally handicapped).
+In such circumstances, informed consent can only be given by the legal guardian or representative.